Leave of absence 2021-22

 I am a teacher and scholar of literature, with a particular focus on the British eighteenth century.
 At Dickinson I teach courses about the epic, Shakespeare, the novel from Behn to Austen, eighteenth-century poetry and drama, and fairy stories from Spenser to Jacob and Wilhelm Grimm.
 I am the author of two monographs, Prose Immortality, 1711-1819 (2015), and Interest and Connection in the Eighteenth Century: Hervey, Johnson, Smith, Equiano (2020), both from the University of Virginia Press.
 I have also published essays on Shakespeare, Shaftesbury, Defoe, Hume, Johnson, Proust, and other figures.
 I have long believed that it is important to write things down about your life so that you don't forget them, and I am currently beginning a book about life writing in the eighteenth century.

 ENGL 101 The Epic: God/Dev/Monster/Men

 An introduction to the epic as a genre and to the mythic stories that have shaped Western culture.
-Texts will likely include Homer's Iliad, Beowulf, Milton's Paradise Lost, and Wordsworth's The Prelude.
+We will read works by Homer, Virgil, the Beowulf poet, Milton, and Alexander Pope.